-Figure 13 Total area of reefs (in km2) contained within MPAs, classified according to the IUCN Protected Area Categories, in 2090-2100 (UNEP-WCMC et al. 2021; UNEP-WCMC and IUCN 2021).
+Figure 11 Total area of reefs (in km2) contained within MPAs, classified according to the IUCN Protected Area Categories, in 2090-2100 (UNEP-WCMC et al. 2021; UNEP-WCMC and IUCN 2021).

+Analysis under GFDL

+Under the GFDL-ESM4 ESM, approximately only 1.2% of present-day reefs wer found in conditions where SST is below 30ºC, representing a 0.3% difference between IPSL-CM6A-LR.
+Under RCP scenarios 8.5, 7.0 and 2.6, approximately 73%, 68% and 29% of reefs are expected to be found in areas where the SST exceeds the thermal threshold of 30ºC, representing a 12%, 9% and 3% difference respectively between the two earth system models.
+No present-day reefs were found in areas where pH was below the threshold of 7.7, representing a difference of 0.01 pH units between the two ESMs.
+Under RCP8.5, only 39% are expected to be found below 7.7 under GFDL with the lowest pH expected to be 7.65.
+This, in contrast to IPSL-CM6A-LR, represents a 58% difference, although the lowest pH is expected to be 7.67, representing a 0.02 pH units difference.
+Results under RCP7.0 and 2.6 are similar between the two earth system models, with no reefs expected to be below 7.7 in either scenario, and 0.02 and 0.01 differences in pH units respectively for the expected highest pH values.

 Discussion

-The findings suggest that by the end of the century, a large proportion of present-day reefs will be found in areas exceeding both their surface ocean pH and SST thresholds.
+Our findings suggest that by the end of the century, a large proportion of present-day reefs will be located in areas that exceed conservative thresholds for either SST or pH tolerances, or both.
 Under the assumption that reefs will no longer persist in these regions, this represents a total areal decline of 95.4%.
 The total area of reefs covered by MPAs decreased from 735,405 km2 in 2000-2010 to 64,002km2 in 2090-2100, a decline of 91%.
-However, the proportion of reefs covered by MPAs increased from 50.4% in 2000-2010 to 95.1% in 2090-2100 (since this represents a greater decline in reef area outside of MPAs than inside, discuss further).
-Moreover, coverage of reefs by MPAs shifted from being predominantly IUCN categories VI and II in 2000-2010, to IUCN categories IV and VI in 2090-2100.
+However, the proportion of reefs covered by MPAs increased from 50.4% in 2000-2010 to 95.1% in 2090-2100.
+These values suggest that there will be a greater decline in reefs remaining in suitable habitat outside of MPAs than inside, emphasizing their importance in reef conservation.
+Of the area that remains in suitable environmental conditions within MPAs, this shifted from being predominantly IUCN categories VI and II in 2000-2010, to IUCN categories IV and VI in 2090-2100.

-Reefs and present/future SST and pH conditions
+Coral reefs and present day/future SST and pH conditions under IPSL-CM6A-LR